NCHSAA OKs 10% raise for referees and officials. Board also approves background checks for media.

 For some sports, such as basketball, the board voted to eliminate the policy of officials being paid less per game for a doubleheader than they are for a single game.
 Biannual compensation review would be instituted.

-Although private, religious and charter athletic departments have their own statewide oversight authorities, they rely heavily on NCHSAA-certified officials and tend to pay the same or modestly higher game fees.
-The game fee increase does not affect middle school sports, which typically heavily use NCHSAA-certified officials.
+Although private, religious and charter athletics departments have their own statewide oversight authorities, they rely heavily on NCHSAA-certified officials and tend to pay the same or modestly higher game fees.
+The game fee increase doesn't affect middle school sports, which typically use NCHSAA-certified officials.

 Some board members said before the vote that they recognized the budgetary challenges that member schools will face with the per-game fee increase, but added that officials are deserving of the increase.